valstekt/opensource-automobile-system-design/README.md

 2. The number of wheels
 3. Dimensions of the body
 4. Weight that needs to carried
+5. Speed range
-5. The number of seats
+6. The number of seats

 ## Design choices for the following components are our major focus: